Canon 100D vs Nikon D4S

 Body comparison: Canon 100D vs Nikon D4S

 The physical size and weight of the Canon 100D and the Nikon D4S are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4S is considerably larger (136 percent) than the Canon 100D.
 Moreover, the D4S is substantially heavier (232 percent) than the 100D.
 It is noteworthy in this context that the D4S is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.